Description

 - Stir the shellfish into the cornstarch and vegetable mixture.

-- Add salt and pepper stirring well, then add a little water, about .25 cup at a time, until it is the consistency of a thick gravy.
+- Add salt and pepper, stirring well, then add a little water, about .25 cup at a time, until it is the consistency of a thick gravy.

-- Adjust heat to let simmer covered on medium to medium-low heat for 15 minutes, stirring occasionally.
+- Adjust the heat to let simmer covered on medium to medium-low heat for 15 minutes, stirring occasionally.

 - Add a small amount of water if the gravy needs thinning.

-- Sprinkled with chopped parsley and stir.
+- Sprinkle with chopped parsley and stir.

 - Serve over cooked rice.